ivosdc/wall-plotter/svg-converter/README.md

 11.00,-0.96
 ```
 Every section "M" of a svg/xml-path section will be converted into a `points-array` with `X` and `Y` coords.
-By the way, the wall-plotter json format corresponds to the svg/G-code *small "m"* parameter.
+By the way, the *wall-plotter.data* format corresponds to the svg/G-code *small "m"* parameter.
 Big "M" means absolute X,Y values.
 Small "m" means the next point X,Y are the diff to the last X,Y.

 I found a good explanation of the svg-path:  https://css-tricks.com/svg-path-syntax-illustrated-guide/ .